microsoft/pxt-arcade/docs/test/tutorials/music.md

 - Try turning up the volume on your computer
 - Add a ``||music:set volume [100]||`` block to your ``||loops(noclick):on start||`` container.

-If you still can't hear your song, go back and look at the instructions to make sure your code matches the instructions.
+If you still can't hear your song, go back and look at previous steps to make sure your code matches the instructions.

 hint~